acl-org/eacl-2024/_pages/home.md

 <div class="notice--info" markdown="1">
   <h2 id="rooms-still-available">Discounted rooms still available at the Radisson</h2>
   **February 7, 2024**.
 There are still rooms available at the Radisson and blocked for EACL.
-The accomodation includes breakfast (unlike other offers which may at appear cheaper at first sight).
+The accomodation includes breakfast (unlike other offers which may appear cheaper at first sight).
 You only have to click on <a href="https://www.radissonhotels.com/en-us/hotels/radisson-blu-resort-malta-st-julians">this link</a> and enter the promocode "EACL" to get the conference rate.
 </div>

 <div class="notice--info" markdown="1">